2025 Pinellas County Beach Nourishment Project

 Project Update

-Sand is currently being placed on Sunset Beach in Treasure Island.
-Sand placement is complete on Sand Key Beach (Clearwater), Belleair Beach, Indian Rocks Beach, Indian Shores, North Redington Beach, Redington Shores, Sunshine Beach and Upham Beach.
+We’re putting sand down on our final beach, Sunset Beach in Treasure Island, and then we’ll be doing some vegetation planting early next year.
+Sand Key Beach (Clearwater), Belleair Beach, Indian Rocks Beach, Indian Shores, North Redington Beach, Redington Shores, Sunshine Beach and Upham Beach have all finished sand placement.

 All project updates...